-Research indicates Ivermectin can kill various cancer cells in the lab, including breast, ovarian, prostate, colorectal, brain, renal, leukemia, and lung cancer cells.
+Research shows that Ivermectin can kill various cancer cells in the lab, including breast, ovarian, prostate, colorectal, brain, renal, leukemia, and lung cancer cells.
 Its effectiveness is attributed to its function as a strong ionophore, particularly its ability to disrupt ion dynamics across cell membranes by influencing chloride ion channels.
 This disruption interferes with the rapid growth and metabolism of cancer cells, ultimately leading to their death.
+But Ivermectin does more:

-While research on Ivermectin's use in human cancer cases is still limited, some promising case reports have emerged.
-One study reported on three patients with advanced cancer who experienced symptom relief and tumor marker reduction after adding low-dose Ivermectin to their treatment regimen.
+Research on the use of Ivermectin in human cancer cases is still limited, but there are promising case reports: One study reported on three patients with advanced cancer who experienced symptom relief and tumor marker reduction after adding low-dose Ivermectin to their treatment regimen.
 Another study observed benefits in pediatric patients with refractory AML who received a daily dose of 1 mg/kg for six months without significant side effects.

-The optimal dosage for Ivermectin in oncology is yet to be definitively established.
+The optimal dosage for Ivermectin in oncology is unknown.
 However, based on current research and observations, a daily dose of 0.6 mg/kg to 1 mg/kg, taken once daily with food, is suggested.
 The specific regimen may involve cycles of 5 days on, 2 days off, or 20 days on, 10 days off, depending on the cancer's activity and individual response.

 Ivermectin generally has a good safety profile, even at higher doses than traditionally used for parasitic infections.
 However, it is crucial to start with a lower dose and gradually increase it under medical supervision to monitor for potential side effects.
-It's important to note that safety data on higher doses for extended periods is still limited and requires further research.
+It's essential to note that safety data on higher doses administered over extended periods is still limited and requires further research.
+Serious neurological events in humans are rare but do occur {ref}.

-It's crucial to consult with a qualified healthcare professional to discuss Ivermectin's potential benefits and risks in the context of your specific situation.
+Consult with a qualified healthcare professional to discuss the potential benefits and risks of Ivermectin in the context of your specific situation.

 References